Ericsson/ecchronos/CONTRIBUTING.md

 The builds required to merge a pull requests are contained within the [Travis configuration](.travis.yml) and include tests, code coverage as well as PMD checks.

 All checks needs to pass before merging a pull request.
-Sometimes the PMD rules does not match the goal of the project and in those cases it might be relevant to discuss removing or ignoring specific rules/violations.
+The current PMD rules are a base that might need to be improved.
-Currently there is a base of PMD rules used and that will evolve with the project, so if a rule seems to be detrimental rather helping the project, feel free to discuss it within the pull request.
+If you encounter a rule that seems odd or non-relevant feel free to discuss it either within an issue or pull request.

 #### Built with